lwilsen/IEX_Training/Titanic/README.md

 The goal of this project was to predict the survival outcome of passengers on the titanic based on data from this Kaggle dataset: https://www.kaggle.com/c/titanic/data.
 ---

+## Streamlit App

+To run the Streamlit app:
+1. Copy this repository to your local device
+2. Run `streamlit run streamlit_titanic.py`

 ## Project Overview

 ### Variables Used